70Gage70/TransitionPathTheory.jl/README.md

 The main function of TPT is to compute statistics of "reactive" trajectories, namely trajectories which travel directly from the source to the target with no intermediate visit to either.

 ### Features
+- Automatic validation and fast computation with simple interface.
 - Supports discrete, homogeneous (time-independent) Markov chains.
-- Automatic validation and fast computation of main TPT statistics with simple interface.
+- Stationary and non-stationary TPT statistics.

 ## Documentation